Ilac Centre: Opening

 The Ilac Centre was opened in 1981, and was one of the first shopping centres in Dublin city centre.
 It has been characterised as a "large, low and dull cruciform" shopping complex.
 It was designed by David Keane & Partners in 1977.
 The centre is owned by Hammerson and Irish Life Assurance plc.
 The name was made up from the initial letters of the company as it was then known - Irish Life Assurance Company.
 Irish Life also previously owned the Irish Life Mall on Talbot Street.
 It was a scaled back project from the initial 50 acre development proposed by Nathaniel Lichfield, an English master planner, in the mid-1960s.

 When it opened, it was the first shopping centre in Ireland to have glass lifts, which have since been closed.
 The shopping centre was refurbished in 2006, with improvements including the raising of ceilings and shop fronts.

+In 8 July 2026, Hammerson took on full ownership of the centre.